-Loi Krathong and the Yee Peng Lantern Festival are two of the most magical and beautiful festivals held in Asia, indeed anywhere in the world.
-Serendipitously I had arrived in Chiang Mai, the former capital of the ancient Lanna Kingdom, which hosts these events in mega-style shortly before they were to begin.
+The Lantern Festival in Chiang Mai is one of the most magical and beautiful festivals held in Asia, indeed anywhere in the world.
+Serendipitously I had arrived in Chiang Mai, the former capital of the ancient Lanna Kingdom, which one of the world’s largest paper lantern shortly before they were to begin.
 The images I had seen in travel magazines and on television seemed almost other worldly; rivers alive with floating rafts of incense, candles and flowers; skies filled with glowing lanterns.
 I had no reference point.
 It was to be a feast for all senses.

 Having already relished Loi Krathong at in Chiang Mai I was looking forward to Yee Peng with great anticipation.
 During Loi Krathong there were many lanterns over floating in the skies over the ancient moats of old town but as it turns out this was just whetting my appetite for more.
 A friend told me about the Yee Peng celebrations at Tudongkhasathan Lanna, a Buddhist community about twenty minutes outside of Chiang Mai and I was excited.
 Seems that this is the largest simultaneous paper lantern release in the world!
 People travel from all over the planet to witness this spectacle and here it was, happening in my new backyard.